This website uses cookies to ensure you get the best experience on our website. Learn more

 Shinde Camp: Our full report

 The main area has a wonderful tree-house feel, with a thick canopy of ebony, mangosteen and water-fig trees sheltering a split-level series of polished teak platforms.
-Linked together by staircases and ramps.
-These house the reception, lounge and dining room.
-An unusual 'wagon-style' canvas roof lends an airy feel and an atmosphere of relaxed opulence.
+Linked together by staircases and ramps, these house the reception, lounge and dining room.
+An unusual “wagon-style” canvas roof lends an airy feel and an atmosphere of relaxed opulence.

 At the front of camp you'll find an open reception area, where armchairs overlook a semi-circular deck with a firepit and comfortable canvas chairs.
 Afternoon tea and pre-dinner drinks are usually served here, and guests are welcome to help themselves from the fridge, which is discreetly hidden behind a screen.
 A glass cabinet forms a small curio "shop", stocked with local crafts, including baskets made by Shinde's staff.
-Behind a second screen is a small desk with a laptop which guests can use to access the internet.

 A gradual ramp leads up to the lounge area, tastefully decorated in soft shades of grey, beige and pale blue.
-There is plenty of comfortable seating, a bookshelf with a good selection of bird, mammal and reptile books, a few board games and a display of baskets.
+There is plenty of comfortable seating, along with a bookshelf with a good selection of bird, mammal and reptile books, a few board games and a display of baskets.
 At night, guests may make use of the very retro spotlight to view any animals visiting the camp.

-Shinde has eight tented chalets, all raised on wooden decks and quite traditional in design.
+Paths of sand lead away from Shinde's main area to nine tented chalets, all raised on wooden decks and quite traditional in design.
 Five look out towards the open plains, which are often filled with grazing antelope.
-A sixth (the honeymoon suite) and the three tents belonging to the Shinde Enclave all face in the opposite direction, overlooking the papyrus waterways.
+A sixth (the honeymoon suite) and the three tents that form Shinde Enclave, all face in the opposite direction, overlooking the papyrus waterways.
+The family chalet has a separate twin bedroom and a shared family bathroom.

 Polished teak floors are dotted with rugs, toning bed linens are white and grey with soft-coloured cushions, and white blinds are shut each night, while dark wooden furniture, leather trunks and leather-bound bedside tables all complement the elegant feel.